KMD-EWSD-2025-GP4/Documentation-Repository/presentation-scripts.md

 - **Screen**: Registration
 - **Demo**: Form validation, register
-- **Script**: Guests can register to view selected contributions.
-During registration, the system checks the form for missing information
+- **Script**: Guests can register to view selected contributions of their preferred faculty.
+During registration, the system checks the form for missing information.

 #### Authentication